matteocaruso1993/asynch-rl/README.md

 # asynch-rl
-ackage for asynchronous Actor-Critic implementation of RL
+package for asynchronous Actor-Critic implementation of RL